AllanHoejgaardJensen/seed-rest-server-jee7/rest-services/descriptions.md

 A semantic REST API is used and thus also HATEOAS in form of [HAL](http://stateless.co/hal_specification.html).

 The API can be versioned at the structural level by means of a HTTP Header and at the content level in each endpoint by means of the content-type.
+Every response holds the content-type with parameters and that is how client can know exactly what content version they get back.

+### Example of content versioning

+If a client puts `application/hal+json` in  the `Accept` header - that client will get the newest eiditon of content produced with the default projection from the target endpoint of the request.

+That might be `application/hal+json;concept=account;v=1` today and be `application/hal+json;concept=account;v=2` next week.

+The idea is that the client evaluates, whether the new version poses a problem or not and if the new version creates a problem the client puts `application/hal+json;concept=account;v=1` in the Accept header and get the old one (whilst looking at the change necessary to cope with `application/hal+json;concept=account;v=2`) - because not every effect on the clients can be found out at the model level (e.g. a field is expanded from 20 to 50 on the service side should not be a problem - unless the UI looks weird given that long values now can appear) therefore it is a good idea to lets users have a "something looks weird" action in order to know when a new version is accepted or not.
+Once a version is accepted by the client this version can be saved for that endpoint.
+This helps the client knowing what to put into the Accept header in the event of a new version making trouble on the client side.
+In order to make this fast and waterproof a server-side resource may be relevant for helping out clients that are initially started late.

-## HTTP Headers used
+## HTTP Request Headers used

 A number of headers are used: